IntersectMBO/ouroboros-consensus/docs/website/docs/ComponentDiagram.md

   The double-box node shape is the closest Mermaid equivalent to the more standard stack boxes.

 - The peers are divided into "upstream" and "downstream" based on which direction blocks flow, but transactions flow in the opposite direction.

+- Q: Since the upstream peers pass the blocks to ChainSel, why does ChainSel ever need to read from BlockPool?
+  A: Two reasons.
+It may receive the blocks out of order.
+It reads them during initialization.

 TODO.
 Ideally the diagram is a cross with BlockPool, ChainSel, and TxPool all on the top-to-bottom line and Upstream Peers Adapter, ChainSel, and Downstream Peer Adapters on the left-to-right line.